-So much to think about although really it is as simple as breathing in and out.
-Always when you practise, ask yourself "can I breathe fully and freely in this pose?
-Is my breath dominating?"
+It seems a lot to think about but really it’s as simple as breathing in and out.
+Always when you practice, ask yourself, “can I breathe fully and freely in this pose?
+Is my breath dominating?”
 If the answer is no then you are more than likely out of alignment, gone too far into the pose for your own capabilities or are thinking too much about it!
-Come out of the pose, back off, return to your breath..always.
+Come out of the pose, back off, return to your breath…always.

-The breath is more important than the asana.
-The breath is boss.
+The breath is more important than asana.
 Give yourself over to this and your whole experience of yoga will change.
 You will want to practice, you will want to get on your mat.
 You will feel more energised, more relaxed and more content.
-The breath is boss...let it rule.
+The breath is boss…let it rule!

 Explore the connection between breath and asana in Nichi’s class Breathe and flow: